 - Vitamin C: This powerful antioxidant promotes bone and tissue development in your growing baby and improves non-heme iron absorption.
 Keep citrus fruits, bell peppers, broccoli, and strawberries on rotation!

-- Fiber: Eating enough fiber is a good place to start to keep you feeling “regular.”
+- Fiber: Eating enough fiber is a good place to start to help you stay regular.
 Whole grains, fruits, veggies, and lots of fluids are key to keeping things moving smoothly.
-Magnesium can also be helpful when paying attention!
+Magnesium and potassium are also essential nutrients when it comes to curing constipation.
+Brown rice is rich in fiber, potassium, and magnesium, but we also suggest adding an avocado for a real nutrient boost!

 7th Month